pimutils/vdirsyncer/docs/contributing.rst

 * "Ready" contains issues that are ready to work on.

+If you just want to get started with contributing, the "ready" issues are an option.
+Issues that are still in "Planning" are also an option, but require more upfront thinking and may turn out to be impossible to solve, or at least harder than anticipated.

 All of those labels are also available as a kanban board on `waffles.io
 <https://waffle.io/pimutils/vdirsyncer>`_.
 It is really just an alternative
 overview over all issues, but might be easier to comprehend.